 Climate change concerns for coastal properties in landslide prone areas

 A major 40 m landslide occurred at Nefyn Bay in North Wales earlier this year sparking concern for nearby residents and business owners.
 The area is prone to regular small-scale cliff collapses due to the superficial deposits of clays and silts making up Nefyn Bay which are easily eroded by the sea.
-More concerning, however, are the nine large landslides have been reported within a few miles of this location since records began.
+More concerning, however, are the nine large landslides that have been reported within a few miles of this location since records began.

 Properties in the Nefyn area have an estimated value range of between £350,000 and £450,000.
 Extreme weather events, such as intense rainfall, heatwaves, and flooding like those recently seen in the UK, will become more frequent as our climate changes.
 Research from Bank of England suggests that in a ‘No Additional Action’ scenario, global warming relative to pre-industrial times could reach 3.3°C by 2050, leading to warmer, wetter winters and hotter, drier summers.

 Where ‘soft’ geology like that found at Nefyn exists, there is a clear relationship between increased rates of coastline retreat and climate change, and inevitably sudden landslide events will become more common.
 Another area prone to cliff collapse, frequently making news headlines is Birling Gap, East Sussex.
 On 1st August 2021 a large section of the soft porous white limestone cliffs collapsed, causing part of the coastal footpath to disappear.
 Rising global temperatures, sea-levels and an increase in storminess will result in greater erosion rates, which is already being experienced across the UK.